 The LOS partners welcome you to the 8th annual conference.
-Our keynote sessions will provide you with essential information on impact investing and the breakout sessions will give you an opportunity to focus on local content.
+Our keynote sessions will provide you with relevant information on how impact investing & community benefit agreements are providing positive changes and growth to communities.
 Impact investing is a powerful tool that actively seeks to create positive and sustainable social, economic, or environmental impact in addition to financial gain.
 This type of investment provides capital to tackle issues such as renewable energy or accessible basic services including housing, healthcare, and education.
-Bill Young, the founder and president of Social Capital Partners in Toronto, will be giving our keynote address on impact investing.
-Kate Ruff, co-director of the Carleton Centre for Community Innovation at Carleton University, will share how organizations measure and report their impacts on society, which will be followed by a Q & A. Come join us and meet leaders from a cross sector audience to build a common agenda for the future of doing good in our community.
+Bill Young, Chairman & Founder of Social Capital Partners in Toronto, will be delivering the keynote address.
+Social Capital Partners aims to tackle important social problems by developing creative and high-risk solutions, then working to make the best of them real.
+Come to discover the journey of Social Capital Partners, from social enterprise to impact investing to system level changes.
+Community Benefit Agreements are formal agreements between a real estate or infrastructure developer and a coalition that reflects and represents people who are affected by a large development project.
+The agreement outlines the benefits the community will enjoy from the project.
+George Brown, Principal of Integral North will explain how CBAs can address barriers to realizing social, economic and environmental benefits from development.
+Learn how this important new tool is being used in Ottawa’s Herongate neighbourhood and beyond.
+Come join us and meet leaders from a cross sector audience to build a common agenda for the future of doing good in our community.
+The day will finish with a panel discussion and a Q&A with the speakers.

 From 2001, United Way organized the Sharing of Our Strengths (SOS) conference for nine years with the broader objective to building capacity of the community organizations and partners.
 The conferences were held to provide an effective and affordable opportunity for staff and volunteers of community-based and not-for-profit organizations to enhance their skills, exchange information and share good practices that draw upon and celebrate our collective strength as a community.
 The conference was paused in 2010 to engage more partners in organizing the event and to make it more effective for the participating community service agencies.
 The City of Ottawa, Community Foundation of Ottawa, Ontario Trillium Foundation and Volunteer Ottawa were brought on board to review the past events.
 In 2012, the conference was re-branded and called Leveraging Our Strengths Conference.
 The focus was to promote the concept of Collective Impact as we believe that many of our community’s most pressing and complex social problems can be resolved when nonprofits, foundations, governments, and businesses coordinate their efforts to focus on a common agenda.
 The 2013 Leveraging Our Strengths Conference was directed at community development leaders.
 It was intended to assist all stakeholders to partner more effectively and better demonstrate impact.
 In 2014, Mark Friedman from Fiscal Policy Institute was invited to provide a one day session to introduce the concept of Results Based Accountability and how it can support Collective Impact initiatives.
 In 2015, the LOS Conference looked at the experience over the past four years to identify critical learnings about what makes a Collective Impact approach work, particularly from a Canadian perspective, and to suggest some of the challenges to success.
 Leading figures such as Andrea Cohen, CEO OTF, Hilary Pearson, president and CEO Philanthropic foundation of Canada, and Dan Clement, VP United Way Canada were invited to share their views with the participants.
 In 2016, the conference was organized around the theme of social enterprise and in 2017 the conference was re-structured to offer a variety of workshops and presentations related to capacity building of non-profit sector for a deeper impact.